What is the Time to Change Employer Action Plan?

-The action plan is the heart of your Employer Pledge commitment.
-We believe that to achieve lasting change, it’s important to create a plan of tangible activity to change how your workplace thinks and acts about mental health problems.
+In order to achieve lasting, cultural change it’s important to create a plan of tangible, measurable activity to address how your workplace thinks and acts about mental health.